‘What attribution model should we use?’ is now a question being asked not just by marketing analysts, but by the CMO and even the CDO, CFO and CEO.

 You can structure your attribution model to reflect the different customer journeys that you see for each customer segment and product group.
 As you learn more and more about your customer journeys, your data-driven modelling can adapt.

 At Metageni we believe a customised data-driven approach unique to your business is the only way to get to grips with this complex business challenge and turn it into opportunities to increase marketing efficiencies and grow sales.
-You won’t look back!
+You will not look back!

 Gabriel Hughes PhD